callumflack/callum-flack-design/content/pages/about.comp.md

 <!-- While focussed on design, I'm also an accomplished frontend developer.
 Being able to code means design is no longer fanciful but rather a choice made with the knowledge of what it takes to build it.
 In turn, this also means greater scope understanding and better decision making, in turn allowing higher rates of design iteration. -->

 Being able to code means design is no longer fanciful but rather a choice made with the knowledge of what it takes to build it.
-In turn, this also means greater scope understanding and better decision making, in turn allowing higher rates of design iteration.
+In turn, this also means greater scope understanding and better decision making, allowing higher rates of design iteration.

 <!-- In my spare time, I collect vinyl records of every kind.
 Finding the uncommon on forgotten records is a constant lesson in noticing details.
 I also write a <a target="_blank" href="https://callumflack.blog">blog</a> about these kinds of "things inbetween". -->